pszponder/dev-notes_go_archived/notes/go_functions.md

 > NOTE: Go does not allow code to be written directly in the global scope.
 Instead, all executable code must be enclosed within a function.
 (You can still declare variables globally)

-> NOTE: Function calls in Go are "pass by value".
-This means that any argument passed to a function is copied (instead of a reference being copied)

 ## Function Syntax

 ```go